ben-dennenboom/snake/PROMPT_LOG.md

   - Set camera background color explicitly
   - Maintained Nokia 5110's greenish color throughout

+## README Updates

+**Prompt:**
+> In the readme, can you replace all references to modern graphics with retro graphics

+**Response Summary:**
+- Updated README to reflect retro aesthetics:
+  - Changed description to emphasize Nokia 5110 recreation
+  - Added retro-specific features
+  - Updated project structure to include effects
+  - Added Nokia acknowledgment

+**Prompt:**
+> In the readme, before Features, add a piece about why this was build.
+I've build this to try Cursor and build something in a programming language I do not know with AI

+**Response Summary:**
+- Added "Why This Project?" section to README:
+  - Explained AI-assisted development with Cursor IDE
+  - Highlighted learning new technologies (TypeScript, Phaser.js)
+  - Referenced PROMPT_LOG.md for development process
+  - Emphasized AI pair programming benefits

 ## Current Status
 The game is now fully playable on both desktop and mobile, and ready for web deployment:
 - Loading screen